706-419-3883

 Anti-Flu Cocktail

 Garlic enhances immune functions and has antibacterial, antifungal, and antiviral activities.
 Aged garlic improves natural killer activity and is extremely useful for preventing psychologically induced immune damage.
-Supplementation with an encapsulated aged garlic extract for 90 days has shown a reduction in severity of symptoms, the number of days of illness, and incidences of colds and flu.13 Garlic is a natural blood thinner and can lower high blood pressure, so large amounts of garlic should be avoid by individuals who are taking a blood thinner, have a bleeding disorder, or low blood pressure.
+Supplementation with an encapsulated aged garlic extract for 90 days has shown a reduction in severity of symptoms, the number of days of illness, and incidences of colds and flu.13 Garlic is a natural blood thinner and can lower high blood pressure, so large amounts of garlic should be avoided by individuals who are taking a blood thinner, have a bleeding disorder, or low blood pressure.

-If you have been exposed to the flu virus, try this cocktail: 1 quart of water, 1 peeled garlic clove, and 1 lemon or grapefruit; blend all together and drink.
+If you have been exposed to the flu virus, try this cocktail: 1 quart of water, 1 peeled garlic clove, and 1 lemon or grapefruit.
+Blend all together and drink.
 Individuals who are taking blood thinners, have bleeding disorders, or low blood pressure should avoid using garlic medicinally.

 Herbal Remedies

-Compounds from elderberries can directly inhibit the virus’s entry and replication in human cells, and can help strengthen a person’s immune response to the virus.14 Too many elderberries can produce diarrhea.
+Compounds from elderberries can directly inhibit the virus’s entry and replication in human cells.
+They can help strengthen a person’s immune response to the virus.14 Too many elderberries can produce diarrhea.
 In vitro studies indicate that curcumin from turmeric has manifested some anti-flu activities.15 It inhibits certain influenza viruses by at least four different mechanisms.16 Additionally, curcumin helps to balance the immune components.
 Since curcumin is fat-soluble take a little after eating a meal.
 Thyme is a natural herbal cough medicine.
 It reduces spasms in the bronchial tubes and improves the clearance of excess mucus in the respiratory tract.

 Conclusions: